dieguisgs/FaceRecognitionCNN/README.md

 |Javier Gisbert       | 202208977@alu.comillas.edu         |
 |Diego Sanz-Gadea     | d.sanz-gadea@alu.icai.comillas.edu |

-This repository has been created for a project about Convolutional Neural Networks  in the Analysis of not stcutured data course in the Big Data Master's Degree at Comillas ICAI University.
+This repository has been created for a project about Convolutional Neural Networks  in the Analysis of non-structured data course in the Big Data Master's Degree at Comillas ICAI University.